brandur/sorg/content/nanoglyphs-drafts/011-home.md

 This is _Nanoglyph_, an experimental newsletter on software, ... and occasionally back yards and mountains.
 If you want to get straight to hard technology, scroll down a little ways for some close-to-the-metal content on kernel I/O. If you're pretty sure you never signed up for this wordy thing and want to be shown to the closest escape hatch, unsubscribe in [one sterile click](%unsubscribe_url%).

+If you're reading this on the web, you can [subscribe here](https://nanoglyph-signup.brandur.org/).
+If you're allergic to the word "newsletter", I don't blame you.
+I am too.
+You can think of it more like an async blog in the post-Google Reader age. `ablog`?
+Nope, that doesn't work.
+Well anyway, let's crack on.

 ---

 The windows are dark in San Francisco's museums, bars, and bookstores -- everywhere minus a few exceptions like grocery stores and restaurants with a take out business.
 Paradoxically, despite a pervasive malaise, the city feels nicer than they've ever been (we're still allowed out for exercise) -- traffic is less voluminous and more calm, the streets are quieter, the air is fresher [1].